 St-Laurent Academy uses edsembli software in order to track and report on student attendance.]Students are expected to attend school unless they are ill, or are otherwise unable.
 Bill 52 states that students must attend high school until they receive their OSSD, or reach the age of 18 years.
-Parents are required to call the office to report their child's absence prior to the beginning of the school day.
-If a call is not made, parents will receive an automated call after the school day begins, indicating the absence of the student.
+Parents are required to call the office or email absent@st-laurentacademy.com to report their child's absence prior to the beginning of the school day.
+If a call is not made, parents will receive an automated call after the school day begins, indicating the unexplained absence of the student.
 Students arriving late will be asked to sign-in at the office.
 For high school classes, the number of absences in each class will be indicated on the report card.
-Students absent for a considerable number of days may be required to complete extra tasks to ensure they have met the required 110 hours of planned learning activities for high school courses.
-Students who are marked absent or late for a considerable number of days will also be required to have a meeting with their parents/guardians and the principal, may face suspension and, under extreme circumstances where over thirty days are missed, the children's aid society may be notified for assistance.
+Students absent for a considerable number of days may be required to complete extra tasks to ensure they have met the required 110 hours of planned learning activities and have completed assessments of learning that address all overall expectations for each course in which they may earn a credit.
+Students who are marked absent or late for a considerable number of days will also be required to have a meeting with their parents/guardians and the principal, may face suspension and, under extreme circumstances, the children's aid society may be notified for assistance.
 During the exam periods, secondary school students are not required to attend school on days for which they have no exams scheduled.
 On days for which they have exams scheduled, they are dismissed upon completion of the exam.
 Secondary school students will be dismissed upon the completion of field trips that are over three hours in length and also field trips that end after 2:00 PM.
-Students not attending overnight field trips will not have classes and should not attend school as supervision will not be provided.
+Students not attending overnight field trips will not have classes and should not attend school as supervision will not be available.